PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 This dark line of thinking steeled Boltac's nerve so he could get across the square.
 But, when the shop door closed behind him, his resolve faltered.
 He peered through the window at the boy he had knocked unconscious.
 For a moment, Boltac was worried that he had killed the lad.
 But then the boy stirred a little in his sleep.

 Boltac remembered when he had been the Farm Boy's age.
 Young and strong and chained to a store.
-His father had been fond of saying, "Keep a shop and it will keep you."
+His father had been fond of saying, "Keep a shop, and it will keep you."
 And so it did, keeping a young boy from doing anything that he might want to do in this world.
 Keeping him at endless, boring work that served as torture for a young man who craved adventure.

 He did not feel guilty for braining the lad.
 If it was Adventure the boy was after, he would have to withstand far worse.
 And if his younger self had appeared by magic before him in his own store Boltac would have done far, far  worse.
 He would have worn his arm out trying to beat some sense into his former self.